Differences Between COPD and Asthma - Topic Overview

 - Often have large improvement with short-acting

-- Usually completely reversible with treatment
+- Some lung function is reversible with treatment

 - Chronic symptoms that get worse over